midtown-ai/glossary/glossary/e.md

  See also [E], ...

+# Experiment

+ In AI/ML, an experiment refers to a structured process of testing and evaluating different models, algorithms, or configurations to achieve a particular goal, like maximizing accuracy or minimizing loss.
+Each experiment typically involves a unique combination of data preprocessing steps, model architectures, hyperparameters, training techniques, and other configurations.
+By running experiments, data scientists and machine learning engineers test hypotheses about how changes to these components affect performance on specific tasks.

+ See also [E], [Experiment Tracking]

+# Experiment Tracking

+ Experiment tracking is the practice of systematically recording and organizing the details of each experiment.
+This includes tracking parameters, code versions, datasets, metrics (e.g., accuracy, loss), and even environment details (like software and hardware specifications) used in the experiment.
+Effective experiment tracking allows for:
+  * Reproducibility: So results can be verified or re-created.
+  * Comparability: Allowing researchers to evaluate which configurations yield the best results.
+  * Collaboration: Making it easier for team members to understand past experiments and build on each other's work.
+  * Optimization: By maintaining a detailed history, researchers can observe trends and make informed decisions on improving models over time.

+ Tools like [MLflow], [Weights & Biases], and [Neptune] are commonly used for experiment tracking in ML workflows.

+ See also [E], ...

 # Expert System

  In [artificial intelligence], an expert system is a computer system emulating the decision-making ability of a human expert.
 Expert systems are designed to solve complex problems by reasoning through bodies of knowledge, represented mainly as if–then rules rather than through conventional procedural code.
 The first expert systems were created in the 1970s and then proliferated in the 1980s.
 Expert systems were among the first truly successful forms of artificial intelligence (AI) software.
 An expert system is divided into two subsystems: the inference engine and the knowledge base.
 The knowledge base represents facts and rules.
 The inference engine applies the rules to the known facts to deduce new facts.
 Inference engines can also include explanation and debugging abilities.